First Hand, Fun and Learning Experiences for Your Child Call us now!

 • Shows increasing levels of positive interactions and friendliness in small-group settings.

-• Responds to a specific need/disire when expressed by another child.
+• Responds to a specific need/desire when expressed by another child.

 • Verbalizes and is comfortable expressing a wider variety of emotions.